Regulations in red are new this year.

 Anyone convicted of a second fish and game violation, in this or any other state, within a period of five years will have their New Jersey hunting and fishing privileges revoked for a minimum of two years.

 Certain violations carry greater periods of revocation, ranging from three years to lifetime revocation.
 Two convictions of any wildlife management area regulation will result in a five-year revocation of all sporting privileges.
 Two convictions of the following will result in lifetime revocation: safety zone violation, causing damage to real or personal property and negligent use of a firearm or bow.
-Fish and Wildlife may revoke any special use permit or other authorization granted by N.J.
-Division of Fish and Wildlife (excluding hunting or fishing licenses, which are revoked under statutory authority) for violation or due cause.
-See New Jersey's participation in the Interstate Wildlife Violator Compact.
+Fish and Wildlife may revoke any special use permit or other authorization granted by NJDEP Fish and Wildlife (excluding hunting or fishing licenses, which are revoked under statutory authority) for violation or due cause.
+See Law Enforcement for New Jersey's participation in the Interstate Wildlife Violator Compact.

 All persons in possession of a rifle (modern or muzzleloading rifle including a smoothbore muzzleloader firing a single projectile) while hunting or trapping must have a valid Rifle Permit.
 See the specific regulations for each game or furbearing animal for the specific rifles allowed.
 A Rifle Permit is not required for hunting with an air gun.
 Initial Rifle Permit applicants must be at least 10 years old and have successfully completed the Firearms or (now discontinued) Rifle Hunter Education Course or have a resident license or Hunter Education card from any state that includes use of a rifle.
 See Licenses, Permits & Fees for Rifle Permit fees.